davejacobs/mint/README.md

 Mint comes preloaded with several styles and layouts.

 1. Default
-2. Serif Pro
+2. Pro
-3. Sans Pro
+3. Resume\*
 4. Protocol
-5. Protocol Flow - requires Javascript and jQuery
+5. Protocol Flow\* - requires Javascript and jQuery
-6. Resume

-> Note: These aren't all designed yet.
-Also, if you have a killer
+> Note: Starred entries are not yet implemente.
+If you have a killer
 > template you think should be included, send it my way.
 I'll check
 > it out and see if it should be part of the standard template library.
 > (Of course, you'll get all the credit.)

-I'm going to build a template extension system soon so that you can easily base your template off of another one using its template name, and without knowing its location on disk.
+I've included a base stylesheet that is useful for setting sensible typographic defaults.

 IV.
 The Mint path
 -----------------